 Yes, meditation is that easy.

 Do it.
 Do it right now.
 Concentrate as you take the breath, feeling every part of it.
 Focus and pay attention.
 Breathe in with your nose and out with your mouth.
 Fill your lungs from bottom to top.
 Focus on that breath.
 Feel the cool air coming in through your nose, down through your throat and inflating your lungs.
-Then as you gently breath it back out, feel the warmth and humidity of it coming through your mouth.
+Then as you gently breathe it back out, feel the warmth and humidity of it coming through your mouth.

 That’s it!
 One simple mindful breath.
 That’s the basic building block of meditation.